advikmrai/check-it/_projects/1_project.md

 <br></br>

+Following the foundational plan laid out in the Research Proposal, my Research Deliverables document serves as a record of ongoing progress, tasks, and reflections throughout the year.
+This document captures the week-to-week work, detailing specific tasks completed, outlining upcoming milestones, and providing reflections on challenges and successes.
+Within these deliverables, you will find insights into the practical development of the project, such as:
+- Progress made on the facial expression recognition web application, including troubleshooting issues and porting the code to  Google Project IDX
+- Efforts to integrate music playback functionality and synchronize audio data with facial expression data at corresponding timestamps.
+- Work on implementing automated music component analysis tools, like setting up the PyTorch analyzer, and exploring different approaches
+- Documentation of correspondence and meetings with mentors, Dr. Alex Pantelyat and Dr. Kyurim Kang, including feedback received on paper drafts and discussions about publication strategies.
+- Preparation for presentations and manuscript development.

+<br></br>

+<iframe src="https://advikmrai.github.io/ir-portfolio/assets/pdf/Deliverables.pdf" width="100%" height="500px" style="border:none;"></iframe>

+<br></br>

 Notably, this research path built upon prior original data collection and analysis conducted in my first year of IR.
 This earlier work, also under the title "Algorithmic Arias," involved a survey research design incorporating both descriptive and correlational research.
 Data was collected from 160 participants aged 12 to 78 in April 2024.
 The data included demographics (Age, Gender, Ethnicity) and information on music preferences and influencing factors, such as preferred genres, artists, listening frequency, and musical background.
 The hypothesis explored was that significant variations in music preferences and influencing factors would exist across different age groups.
 For this survey project, data was collected using Google Forms and analyzed using Google Sheets to create graphs, compute statistical measurements (like standard deviation and skewness), and develop working regression models.
 The aim was to explore the links between collected factors and the hypothesized variations in music preferences.
 This earlier survey-based research formed the foundation of a previous version of my paper that has been accepted by the Journal of Student Research.
 Feel free to access a more in-depth exploration of the methods and results of my earlier research [here](https://sites.google.com/view/algorithmicarias/data-analysis).

 Data Overview